Overview

 Drinking alcohol while taking azathioprine

-We recommend you keep well within the national recommended limits of alcohol (maximum of 14 units per week).
+We recommend you keep well within the national recommended limits of alcohol (maximum of 14 units a week).

 Pregnancy and breastfeeding